Best of Brick

 Start with a basic question: How well do you know the city?
 If the answer is “I’ve visited once,” or “Brooklyn is a neighborhood, right?” you should definitely engage in some on-the-ground research.

-You can do more research by checking out websites for local news—a good way to get a sense of what’s happening in a particular area.
+You can do more targeted research by checking out websites for local news—a good way to get a sense of what’s happening in a particular area.
 StreetEasy also provides in-depth neighborhood intel.
-Be sure to read Brick’s extensive interview series with New Yorkers who moved from one neighborhood to another, newcomers who recently moved to the city, and long-time locals on what it’s like to live in their corner of the city.
+Be sure to read Brick’s extensive interview series with New Yorkers who made the move from one neighborhood to another, newcomers who recently moved to the city, and long-time locals on what it’s like to live in their corner of the city.
 Of course, hanging out in an area is the best way to get a feel of it, especially if you know what to look for.

 Get up to speed on how to read listings.
 You will want to avoid getting tripped up by—among other things—net effective versus gross rent, and the difference between a safe, legal bedroom and a home office.